ccaicedo/SCMBAT/README.md

 - The tool has been tested in Ubuntu 16.04.
 - Please note that the java file with the main( ) method is the Home.java file in the SCM_home folder.

+###Code structure
+- The *src* folder contains Java code components
+- The *Octave* folder contains scripts written in octave for SCMBAT operations
+- The *Models* folder contains an example of a SCM for a transmitter and a receiver which can be loaded and explored in SCMBAT.
+- The *libraries* folder contains jar libraries required by SCMBAT
+- The MaxPow.sh and TotPow.sh are required for adequate execution of compatibility computations in SCMBAT

 ###Executing the code – environment setup
-If you have built the code and want to execute it, please note that the following elements should be present in the same directory where you have your executable
+If you have compiled the Java code and want to execute it (i.e. an executable JAR file), please note that the following elements should be present in the same directory where you have your executable

 - a sub-directory called “octave” with all the octave scripts for the tool in it.
 - The scripts MaxPow.sh and TotPow.sh